sanketpadhyal/FacultyOne/README.md

 Only verified educators are allowed.

 ### ⚡ Optimized for Classrooms
-Fast, responsive, and works smoothly on PCs, smart boards, and mobiles.
+Fast, responsive, and works smoothly on PCs, smart boards, tablets, and mobile devices.

 ---

 ## 📝 How It Works

 1. Educator registers on FacultyOne
-2. Admin reviews & approves account (pending requests help manage storage and ensure quality)
+2. Admin reviews & approves account
 3. Educator uploads academic materials
-4. Educator manually generates up to 5 temporary classroom tokens in their dashboard
+4. Educator generates up to 5 temporary classroom access tokens
-5. The educator uses a token to log into a classroom session, and after successful login, the token is immediately invalidated and disappears from their token list
+5. Token is used once to open a secure classroom session and is immediately invalidated
-6. Files open securely in the classroom session and the session is one-time use only
+6. Files open securely within the session and cannot be reused

 ---